gerardpla/solrpi/README.md

 The solution you are looking at consists of low cost hardware, easily obtainable through online shops selling Raspberry hardware.

 Requires:
-- Raspberry Pi (preferrably Zero because of its smaller size, but works also with larger boards)
+- Raspberry Pi (preferrably Zero W because of its smaller size, but works also with larger boards)
 - an appropriate USB power cable and adapter
+- Wifi AP
 - RGB LED HAT WS281x
 - Python 3.x runtime
 - A Web API delivering solar and grid power values (see [Limitations](#limitations))